dhausk/SSanta/README.md

 ### Technology

-SSanta Generator is built using Vue and VueX with MongoDB, Node.JS, Express on the back end of the project.
+SSanta Generator is built using Vue and VueX